KonnorRogers/vps_setup/README.md

   [Deprecated Bash Scripting Branch](https://github.com/ParamagicDev/vps_setup/tree/deprecated_bash_scripting)
 * NEVER USE A PASSWORD AS A COMMAND LINE ARGUMENT
 * How to remove a file with sensitive information from your commit history via git rebase
-* As this project grows, RDoc is a great way to have an easy view of what everything does
+* As this project grows, RDoc / YARD is a great way to have an easy view of what everything does
+* Created calls to the web via Curl / Net:HTTP provided by Ruby
+* Proper storage of secrets such as API keys, SSH keys, etc